skiffer/hydra-docgpt.ai/docs/errors-sheets-docs-slides-forms-gmail.md

 - <a href="/quiz-maker-ai/">Quiz Maker AI</a>
 - <a href="/translate-slides-with-ai-gpt/">Translate and Rephrase Slides in 1 click</a>

+### RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using the Google Chrome browser.
+This helps bypass any potential issues that may arise from compatibility with other browsers.

 # Errors
 ### Name #ERROR or the function return #ERROR everytime